OpenTermsArchive/contrib-versions/Spideroak/Terms of Service.md

 YOUR RIGHT TO OPT OUT OF ARBITRATION

 You may opt out of the agreement to arbitrate.
 If you do so, neither you nor SpiderOak can require the other to participate in an arbitration proceeding.
 To opt out, you must notify SpiderOak within 90 days of the date that you first agreed to these Terms.
-Send your written opt-out notice to this address: Arbitration Opt-Out, SpiderOak, Inc., 4741 Central Street # 324, Kansas City, MO 64112.
+Send your written opt-out notice to this address: Arbitration Opt-Out, Attn: Laura Gowans, SpiderOak, Inc., 5920 Nall Avenue, Suite 200, Mission KS 66202, USA.

 Your written opt-out notice must include (1) your name and residence address.
 (2) the email address and/or mobile telephone number associated with your account.
 (3) a clear statement that you want to opt out of this arbitration agreement. and (4) your signature.